neuland/jade4j/README.md

 <a name="api-template-loader"></a>
 ### Template Loader

-By default jade4j searches for template files in your work directory.
-By specifying your own `FileTemplateLoader` you can alter that behaviour.
+By default, jade4j searches for template files in your work directory.
+By specifying your own `FileTemplateLoader`, you can alter that behavior.
 You can also implement the `TemplateLoader` interface to create your own.

 ```java
 TemplateLoader loader = new FileTemplateLoader("/templates/", "UTF-8");